angelmd08/IS-160-Portfolio/README.md

-# IS-160-Portfolio
+# Lab 5

-With in this portfolio I have assembled the current labs that i have worked on throughout the semester.
-If you go thru each branch within this portfolio, it will have each lab in chronological order.
+in this file, is some of the handwritten code, that i wrote from memory using the previous knowledge of deep learning models.
+Albeit, it's not fully complete, however, it does show my understanding and grasp of the coding concepts in order to create/manipulate data to make it useful for coding.